A fully precessing higher-mode surrogate model of effective-one-body waveforms: Acknowledgements

 \section{Acknowledgements}

 We thank Jonathan Blackman, Alessandra Buonanno, Steffen Grunewald, Sylvain Marsat, Ajit Mehta, and Harald Pfeiffer for helpful discussions throughout the project.
 We like to thank Marta Colleoni for carefully going through the manuscript and providing useful comments.
 This research has made use of data, software and/or web tools obtained from the Gravitational Wave Open Science Center (https://www.gw-openscience.org/ ), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
 S.E.F. acknowledges support from NSF Grants Nos.~PHY-2110496 and PHY-1806665.
 This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No.~896869.
-The significant part of the computational work for the project is done on Hypatia, a general purpose gravitational wave data analysis cluster and a couple large workstations named Saga and Odin at AEI Potsdam-Golm.
-A portion of he computational work of this project was performed on the CARNiE cluster at UMassD, which is supported by the ONR/DURIP Grant No.\ N00014181255.
+V.V.~acknowledges support from NSF Grant No. PHY-2309301 and UMass Dartmouth's Marine and Undersea Technology (MUST) Research Program funded by the Office of Naval Research (ONR) under Grant No. N00014-23-1–2141.
+A significant part of the computational work for the project is done on Hypatia, a general-purpose gravitational wave data analysis cluster and a couple of large workstations named Saga and Odin at AEI Potsdam-Golm.
+A portion of the computational work of this project was performed on the CARNiE cluster at UMassD, which is supported by the ONR/DURIP Grant No.\ N00014181255.
 LIGO Laboratory and Advanced LIGO are funded by the United States National Science Foundation (NSF) as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck-Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
 Additional support for Advanced LIGO was provided by the Australian Research Council.
 Virgo is funded, through the European Gravitational Observatory (EGO), by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale di Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by institutions from Belgium, Germany, Greece, Hungary, Ireland, Japan, Monaco, Poland, Portugal, Spain.
+This manuscript has been assigned a LIGO Document No LIGO-P2200040.